Are VPNs really safe? How to check your service's security

 For example, cybercriminals managed to leverage a vulnerability on the Pulse Secure VPN entry point to execute malicious codes.
 After an investigation, the provider seems to have fixed its VPN issue - at least on paper.

 In June, it was then the time of the no-logs service LimeVPN.
-More than 69 million users' data was put at risk when a hacker tried to sell them on RaidForums.
+More than 69,000 users' data was put at risk when a hacker tried to sell them on RaidForums.

 In 2018, it was a NordVPN data breach to shake the world of cybersecurity.
 Luckily the hack affected only a single VPN server in Finland, not its central infrastructure.
 Therefore, the intruder couldn't access sensitive information like user credentials or billing details.